 Tea Coffee & Cake are available – Drop in and catch up with all the local gossipMore»»

-Winter Wilson are Kip Winter and Dave Wilson.
-They are heading back to Australia following a hugely successful UK tour with folk-rock legends Fairport Convention.
+Winter Wilson are heading back to Australia following a hugely successful UK tour with folk-rock legends Fairport Convention.

-Their show will include songs from their latest CD “Far Off on the Horizon”.
-As with previous offerings, this new album has met with great critical acclaim:“A sublime collection of tracks to kick off the new year in style.
+Their show will include songs from their latest CD “Far Off on the Horizon” and as with previous offerings, this new album has met with great critical acclaim:“A sublime collection of tracks to kick off the new year in style.
 More»»

 Upper Lansdowne has a walking group.

 On the second Tuesday of every month a group of locals get together for a walk somewhere not too far away.

 Its a very casual group; you don’t have to be particularly fit, just to enjoy walking and have a chat while seeing some of the great countryside we have here in the valley.
 More»»